Are You Making One Of These 6 Website Design Mistakes?

 Email Sign Up - Make it easy for people subscribe to your emails.
 Social media is our friend, but emails are still a great way to let people know about what news you’ve got going on.
 New exhibition opening?
 Email people.
 Released a new collection?
 Email people.
 Just don’t go overboard.
 A couple emails a month is plenty.
 We use Mailchimp.
 It's free and pretty straight-forward.

-Now for the real stuff.
-Your website right now may not completely suck, but here I’m giving you a few tips on how to make it better.
+Now let's upgrade that website of yours.
+I'm sure your website right now may not completely suck, but here are a few tips on how to make it better.

-TOP 6 THINGS PEOPLE AREN'T TELLING YOU ABOUT YOUR ARTIST WEBSITE
+6 THINGS NO ONE IS TELLING YOU ABOUT YOUR ARTIST WEBSITE

 1. Your navigation is confusing